john-wigg/LaserDiodeDriver/README.md

 ### Linux

-The [comedi](https://www.comedi.org/) library is required to run the K8061 board on Linux.
+The [comedi](https://www.comedi.org/) library is required to run the Velleman K8061 board on Linux.
+It can be installed with

 `sudo apt-get install libcomedi-dev`